oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_entities.html.markdown

 * `cloud_resource_id` - (Optional) A filter to return only log analytics entities whose cloudResourceId matches the cloudResourceId given.
 * `compartment_id` - (Required) The ID of the compartment in which to list resources.
+* `defined_tag_equals` - (Optional) A list of tag filters to apply.
+Only entities with a defined tag matching the value will be returned.
+Each item in the list has the format "{namespace}.{tagName}.{value}".
+All inputs are case-insensitive.
+Multiple values for the same key (i.e. same namespace and tag name) are interpreted as "OR".
+Values for different keys (i.e. different namespaces, different tag names, or both) are interpreted as "AND".
+* `defined_tag_exists` - (Optional) A list of tag existence filters to apply.
+Only entities for which the specified defined tags exist will be returned.
+Each item in the list has the format "{namespace}.{tagName}.true" (for checking existence of a defined tag) or "{namespace}.true".
+All inputs are case-insensitive.
+Currently, only existence ("true" at the end) is supported.
+Absence ("false" at the end) is not supported.
+Multiple values for the same key (i.e. same namespace and tag name) are interpreted as "OR".
+Values for different keys (i.e. different namespaces, different tag names, or both) are interpreted as "AND".
 * `entity_type_name` - (Optional) A filter to return only log analytics entities whose entityTypeName matches the entire log analytics entity type name of one of the entityTypeNames given in the list.
 The match is case-insensitive.
+* `freeform_tag_equals` - (Optional) A list of tag filters to apply.
+Only entities with a freeform tag matching the value will be returned.
+The key for each tag is "{tagName}.{value}".
+All inputs are case-insensitive.
+Multiple values for the same tag name are interpreted as "OR".
+Values for different tag names are interpreted as "AND".
+* `freeform_tag_exists` - (Optional) A list of tag existence filters to apply.
+Only entities for which the specified freeform tags exist the value will be returned.
+The key for each tag is "{tagName}.true".
+All inputs are case-insensitive.
+Currently, only existence ("true" at the end) is supported.
+Absence ("false" at the end) is not supported.
+Multiple values for different tag names are interpreted as "AND".
 * `hostname` - (Optional) A filter to return only log analytics entities whose hostname matches the entire hostname given.
 * `hostname_contains` - (Optional) A filter to return only log analytics entities whose hostname contains the substring given.
 The match is case-insensitive.
 * `is_management_agent_id_null` - (Optional) A filter to return only those log analytics entities whose managementAgentId is null or is not null.
+* `is_show_associated_sources_count` - (Optional) Option to return count of associated log sources for log analytics entity(s).
 * `lifecycle_details_contains` - (Optional) A filter to return only log analytics entities whose lifecycleDetails contains the specified string.
 * `metadata_equals` - (Optional) A filter to return only log analytics entities whose metadata name, value and type matches the specified string.
 Each item in the array has the format "{name}:{value}:{type}".
 All inputs are case-insensitive.
 * `name` - (Optional) A filter to return only log analytics entities whose name matches the entire name given.
 The match is case-insensitive.